 We’re sharing what we’ve learned from these restarts, postponements, and cancelations to serve as a resource to other game providers faced with the challenging decision of when, or if, to restart their games.

 Of the leagues yet to return, some are waiting on governors’ orders and later phases of reopening.
 Many expect fewer players and teams when they do return.

-Of Silbo’s customers that have resumed play, 3 are in North Carolina, 2 are in Florida, and 1 is in Colorado.
+Of Silbo’s customers that have resumed play, 6 are in North Carolina, 2 are in Florida, and 1 is in Colorado.
 These game providers range in size from small local leagues to large tournaments sanctioned by national governing bodies.
 There are also a variety of sports returning at the youth and adult levels including baseball, basketball, and softball.
-The first league to return started on June 6th and the most recent league began on June 29th.
-More expect to return in July.
+The first league to return started on June 6th and the most recent held a tournament on July 19th.
+More expect to return in August.

 Details about each league that returned are below including their location, start date, factors that influenced their return, and precautions they are taking.
 They are listed in chronological order from the date they started playing.

 West Raleigh Baseball started their season on June 6th.